 3. Shinjuku Chuo Park Flea Market

 This centrally-located Tokyo flea market has around 200 vendors and a reputation for “vintage” stuff like antiques, previously-loved household items, and other things considered old and interesting.
 In between browsing the stalls, you can nip up to the top of the Tokyo Metropolitan Government Building to see the (free!) view over Tokyo.
-Be warned, the dates are sporadic.
+Be warned, the dates can be a bit sporadic.

 Tip: Say “Yasuku naranai?” when you want to say, “Won’t you make it a bit cheaper?”.
 Don’t expect too much, though; Japan isn’t exactly a hub of hardcore haggling.